ibericode/mc4wp-wpml/readme.txt

 1. Activate the plugin

 == Frequently Asked Questions ==

+#### Nothing happens after activating the plugin
+Please ensure you have the [MailChimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/) plugin installed & activated.

 #### More documentation
 More detailed documentation can be found in the [MailChimp for WordPress knowledge base](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=faq).